Tag the host field

 Tagging the host field is useful for knowledge capture and sharing, and for crafting more precise searches.
 You can tag the host field with one or more words.
 Use this to group hosts by function or type, to enable users to easily search for all activity on a group of similar servers.
 If you've changed the value of the host field for a given input, you can also tag events that are already in the index with the new host name to make it easier to search across your data set.

-Add a tag to the host field with Splunk Web
+Add a tag to the host field in search results

-To add a tag to a host field/value combination in Splunk Web:
+You can add a tag to a host field-value combination in your search results.

 Host names vs. tagging the host field